moutai/ompi-svn-mirror/ompi/mca/btl/usnic/README.txt

 todo: progression thread?
 todo: weird startup delay issue with periodic stats enabled

-todo: maintaining vergs SG list and PML SG list in parallel is awkward
+todo: maintaining verbs SG list and PML SG list in parallel is awkward
     probably best to just fill in verbs SG list all at once at last possible moment instead of piecemeal?  or always use verbs SG internally? or use compile-time wizardry to make OMPI SG list and verbs SG list be byte compatible?